marekburiak/ILI9341_due/README.md

 This is used to set the SPI clock frequency, which at 2 means 84/2=42MHz (the max).
 If you are getting glitches on the screen or it just does not work try to use a higher divider to bring the frequency down (e.g. 11 to run it at 8-ish MHz).
 I was using 20cm dupont cables to connect TFT with Due and haven't had any issues running it with the divider set to 2.

+Known bugs/issues/missing functionality:
+- I am sure there are bugs
+- sdFatTftBitmap demo not working properly
+- new line is not handled when rendering with gText

+I am not an Arduino expert so please feel free to fix/enhance this lib.
+I plan to add some more features (like the ones above) but I am not sure when will that happen as I have very little time to work on it (if I want to get at least 5 hours of sleep).

 ```
 ------------------------------------------